 There are a few short, interesting walks nearby.
 You’ll get a good opportunity to learn more about the local Aboriginal culture, to be surrounded by a plethora of

-In the late afternoon, you can drive up to Broken River.
-Make sure you get there before sunset so you can try your luck at spotting platypuses.
+In the late afternoon, you can drive back to Mackay if you were just looking for a day trip.
+But if you’re spending the weekend in the Mackay Region, then you could also drive directly up to Broken River to get there before sunset so you can try your luck at spotting platypuses.

-If you arrive early enough in Cape Hillsborough, I recommend heading to Halliday Bay for sunset.
+If you arrive early enough in Cape Hillsborough the night before going to the sunrise with the wallabies, I recommend heading to Halliday Bay for sunset.
 Or if you are closer to Mackay, Shoal Point is a fantastic spot too at the end of the day.

 Day 2: Eungella National Park